rwieruch/blog_robinwieruch_content/blog/docker-node-js-development/index.md

 npm start
 ```

 After you have cloned and installed the Node.js project, visit it on `http://localhost:3000` to see the printed *"Hello World"*.
 Everything should work as expected.
 Now, we will ship this Node application in a **Docker container** by using **Docker image**.
-First of all, create a so called **Dockerfile**:
+First of all, create a so-called **Dockerfile**:

 ```text
 touch Dockerfile